-As a course-grained guideline, we do not consider it viable to use automated tools when they yield performance measures below 0.5.
-However, we have added graduated shades of red, where the light red color for a specificity rate below 0.5 indicates that we cannot reject that specificity rates below 0.5 (as long as the recall is high) can be fruitful in some extreme cases.
-For example, in extreme-sized reviews, 30% screening reductions might represent substantial workload savings, amounting to multiple days of work saved.
-Nonetheless, our general recommendation—based on what is typically encountered in systematic reviews—is not to accept any measures below 0.5.
+We think that in most cases, it will not be viable to use automated tools with performance levels (recall and specificity values) below 0.5.
+However, in Table 3, we use graduated shades of red, where the light red color for specificity values below 0.5 indicates that we cannot reject that that there might be cases where automated screenings could be usefulm even with specificity values below 0.5 (as long as the recall is high).
+As such, in extreme-sized reviews, even a 30% screening reduction may represent substantial workload savings, amounting to multiple days of work saved.
+The number of title and abstract records does, however, need to be very high in order for it to make sense to conduct automated screenings with such low specificity levels.